bloominstituteoftechnology/Sprint-Challenge-React-Smurfs/README.md

 ]
 ```

-### DELETE '/smurfs/123', where 123 is the Id of the smurf you want to remove
+### DELETE '/smurfs/123', where 123 is the Id of the smurf you want to remove // done

 * For this endpoint to work, all you need is an id sent up as part of the request url.